-The protective relaying senses the abnormal conditions in a part of the power system and gives an alarm or isolates that part from the healthy system.
+The protective relaying senses the abnormal conditions in a part of the power system and gives an alarm or isolates that part from the health system.

 How Protective Relaying Works?

-The entire process, ‘occurrence of fault, operation of relay, opening of circuit breaker, removal of faulty part from the system’, is automatic and fast.
+The entire process, ‘occurrence of a fault, operation of the relay, the opening of the circuit breaker, removal of the faulty part from the system’, is automatic and fast.
 Circuit breakers are switching devices which can interrupt normal currents and fault currents.

-Besides relays and circuit-breakers, there are several other important components in the protective, relaying scheme, these include : protective current transformers and voltage transformers, protective relays, time-delay relays, auxiliary relays, secondary circuits, trip circuits, auxiliaries and accessories, etc. Each component is important.
-Protective relaying is a teamwork of those components.
+Besides relays and circuit-breakers, there are several other important components in the protective, relaying scheme, these include protective current transformers and voltage transformers, protective relays, time-delay relays, auxiliary relays, secondary circuits, trip circuits, auxiliaries, and accessories, etc. Each component is important.
+Protective relaying is teamwork of those components.

 Function of Protective Relaying